 Hillsborough in Orange County, North Carolina — The American South (South Atlantic)

 Erected 1991 by NC Division of Archives and History.
-(Marker Number G 33.)
+(Marker Number G-33.)

 Location.
 36° 4.324′ N, 79° 5.953′ W. Marker is in Hillsborough, North Carolina, in Orange County.
 Marker is on S Churton Street, on the right when traveling north.
-Marker is on the south side of the bridge leading to the Hillsborough Historic District.
+The marker is on the south side of the bridge leading to the Hillsborough Historic District.
 Touch for map.
 Marker is in this post office area: Hillsborough NC 27278, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Paper Mill (about 500 feet away, measured in a direct line); James Hogg (about 600 feet away); Billy Strayhorn (approx. 0.2 miles away); North Carolina Society of the CincinnatiWilliam Churton (approx. 0.2 miles away); William Churton (approx. 0.2 miles away); Edmund Fanning (approx. 0.2 miles away); Orange County Courthouse, 1845-1957 (approx. 0.2 miles away).
+Paper Mill (about 500 feet away, measured in a direct line); James Hogg (about 600 feet away); Billy Strayhorn (approx. 0.2 miles away); North Carolina Society of the CincinnatiWilliam Churton (approx. 0.2 miles away); Edmund Fanning (approx. 0.2 miles away); Regulators Hanged (approx. 0.2 miles away); Orange County Courthouse, 1845-1957 (approx. 0.2 miles away).
 Touch for a list and map of all markers in Hillsborough.